-In order to settle a vested unit, the Company shall, at the discretion of the holder, (i) issue one common share of the Company or (ii) pay an amount in cash equal to the fair value of one common share of the Company or (iii) perform a combination of (i) and (ii).
+For RSUs/DSUs issued before October 2024, in order to settle a vested unit, the Company shall, at the discretion of the holder, (i) issue one common share of the Company or (ii) pay an amount in cash equal to the fair value of one common share of the Company or (iii) perform a combination of (i) and (ii).
+For RSUs/DSUs issued after October 2024, in order to settle a vested unit, the Company shall, at its own discretion, (i) issue one common share of the Company or (ii) pay an amount in cash equal to the fair value of one common share of the Company or (ii) pay an amount in cash equal to the fair value of one common share of the Company or (ii) pay an amount in cash equal to the fair value of one common share of the Company or (iii) perform a combination of (i) and (ii).